-When Jesus lived among us he sought out the young and the old, the rich and the poor, the sick and the well, the outcast and common fisher folk.
+Jesus sought out the young and the old, the rich and the poor, the sick and the well, the outcast and common fisher folk.
 Jesus made no distinctions between folk; neither do we!

-The Episcopal Church seeks to embrace the teachings of Jesus by opening its membership and ministry to all without regard to race, class, ethnicity, gender or sexual orientation.
+The Episcopal Church tries to embrace the teachings of Jesus by opening its membership and ministry to everyone without regard to race, class, ethnicity, gender, or sexual orientation.
 Our sisters and brothers who identify as part of the LGBT community are not just welcomed, but valued and celebrated with everyone exercising gifts for ministry.
-At St. Gabriel’s we wish to learn and do the work of Jesus by loving all those God gives us.
+At St. Gabriel’s, we wish to learn and do the work of Jesus by loving everyone.